-This is a revived post from our blog about the making of Inquire Within.
+This is a revived post from our blog about the making of the Inquire Within Oracle Deck.

 I decided to make Inquire Within a slow project because it began as a slow practice, and the process has been something for myself.
 It would have been unfeasible as something done quickly – and would have totally thrown me off balance if I stopped everything I was doing to work on only one big thing for a whole month.
 Also, a project like this is best to be created with thought, care and consideration over time.This post is about how I started the project : )

 Throughout the year I made it a point to hold myself accountable in my intention to practice making art / work that comes from an authentic place.
 The idea for a card deck of simple, healing reminders bubbled up out of the creative ether when I was going through some of my past journals.
 A lot of the time when I journal I make a lot of realizations about myself, and end up naturally coming up with words of encouragement, affirmations, or just simple phrases that bring me extreme comfort, motivation, or sense of relief at that moment.
 I can’t help but want to naturally share these things, or rather I am slowly realizing this is something I have to offer.
 And even more important than me sharing words that have helped me in card deck format, the bigger picture of why I really want to share this is because it comes from the idea that you yourself can heal you yourself.
 Having little reminders around feels like having access to remembering truths about life that can release us from everyday suffering.
 Very gentle loving reminders.
 Grounding exhales.

 (this image below is from my trial version of the deck before I worked on the illustrations, read more about the first steps below in the post)